 Japan is lauded for the consistency and sheer volume of snowfall it receives.
 The snow in Japan is super light, extraordinarily dry and unbelievably fun to ride.
 The snow is so good because cold winds from Siberia collect a tremendous amount of moisture while traveling across the Sea of Japan, and this is released in the form of snorkel-worthy powder when it hits the Japanese islands.
 These conditions make for a long Japanese snow season, usually lasting from November through to April/May.

-We’re still accepting applications for ski instructor internships in Japan for the 2022/2023 ski season.
+We’re still accepting applications for ski instructor internships in Japan for the 2023/2024/2025 ski seasons.
 Spaces are limited, and filling up fast.
 Find out if you’re eligible for a ski instructor internship with EA Ski and Snowboard and secure your spot!

 For a flavour of what a ski season is like in Japan, check out Charlie's ski season in Shiga Kogen.

 So, what's the advantage of doing a ski season in Japan?